 Frequently Asked Questions

-What is the main difference between Naad Yoga Teacher Training and Naad Yoga Diploma?
+What is the main difference between Naad Yoga Teacher Training and the Naad Yoga Diploma?

-Naad Yoga Teacher Training (NYTT) consists of three training weekends and a residential week per year in addition to the video lessons, while the Naad Yoga Diploma (NYD) has no compulsory weekends or full weeks.
+Naad Yoga Teacher Training (NYTT) consists of three training weekends/12 monthly classes and a residential week per year in addition to the video lessons, while the Naad Yoga Diploma (NYD) has no compulsory classes or full weeks.
 Teaching and assessment for the NYD is carried out one-to-one by a personal tutor via Skype, so students can learn in the comfort of their own homes.
-Whereas NYTT focuses on training teachers, Naad Yoga Diploma is for everyone who wants to learn the science and art of Naad Yoga and to make it part of their lives.
+Whereas NYTT focuses on training teachers, the Naad Yoga Diploma is for everyone who wants to learn the science and art of Naad Yoga and to make it part of their lives.

 How long does it take?

-The course consists of eight grades, each of which takes a minimum of 12 weeks to complete; you can do them at your own pace.
-Students can progress to the next grade after finishing all the lessons and passing an assessment by their personal tutor.
+The course consists of eight grades, which each take a minimum of 12 weeks to complete.
+You can do them at your own pace.
+Students can progress to the next grade after finishing all the weekly lessons and passing an assessment by their personal tutor.

 Can I teach Naad Yoga after graduating from the course?

-Yes, you can give weekly classes or workshops, but you won’t be able to train teachers or run large-scale courses like a NYTT course; for this you need an additional qualification.
+Yes, you can give weekly classes or workshops, but you won’t be able to train teachers or run large-scale courses like NYTT; for this you need an additional qualification.

 Which instruments can I learn?